Snowflake Data Transformation for Businesses

 Snowflake is a cloud data platform that is available as Software-as-a-service (SaaS).
 It has a pay-as-you-go model.
 Snowflake can be hosted on cloud platforms such as AWS, GCP, and Azure.
 Snowflake has a unique architecture.
-Cloud services, storage and compute are all separate layers in Snowflake.
-This eliminates the architectural complexity so one can run multiple workloads parallelly without facing any resource contention.
+Cloud services, storage ( storage integration snowflake) And compute are all separate layers in Snowflake.
+This eliminates the architectural complexity so one can run multiple workloads parallel without facing any resource contention.

 Snowflake’s cloning and time travel features are a developer’s delight.
 One can create multiple clusters for each environment that can be initiated only if needed to move code to production.
 In case of any failures, historical data can be retrieved using time travel and fail-safe.
 Developers can pull out data as old as 90 days depending on the Snowflake edition.